Skip to main content

 Models trained with explicit "sink tokens" (e.g., a dedicated padding token at position 0) can mitigate this effect.
 Architectures using linear attention or non-softmax normalization may not exhibit attention sinks because they do not force a probability distribution.

-StreamingLLM does not actually use the information in evicted tokens.
-Tasks requiring retrieval from the distant past (e.g., "what was the third sentence of this conversation?") will fail.
-This is stable inference, not genuine long-range understanding.
+What it does not buy.
+StreamingLLM does not use information in evicted tokens.
+Tasks requiring retrieval from the distant past (for example, "what was the third sentence of this conversation?") can fail.
+This is stable streaming inference, not genuine long-range understanding.

 Lost-in-the-Middle Effect

-Liu et al. (2023) demonstrated a consistent pattern: when relevant information is placed at different positions in a long context, retrieval accuracy follows a U-shaped curve.
-Models retrieve best from the beginning and end of the context, and worst from the middle.
+Liu et al. (2023) reported a consistent pattern across their multi-document QA and key-value retrieval setups: when relevant information is placed at different positions in a long context, retrieval accuracy often follows a U-shaped curve.
+The evaluated models usually retrieve best from the beginning and end of the context, and worst from the middle.

-For a context of nn documents where one contains the answer:
+For a context of nn documents where one contains the answer, the paper's evaluated setups often show:

-• Placing the answer in position 1: highest accuracy
+• Placing the answer in position 1: high accuracy

-• Placing the answer in position nn: second-highest accuracy
+• Placing the answer in position nn: high accuracy

-• Placing the answer near position n/2n/2: lowest accuracy
+• Placing the answer near position n/2n/2: lower accuracy

 Common Confusions